 How Secure is a VPN?

+In this VPN guide, we'll learn how secure is VPN.
 As you may have already realized, a VPN-enabled internet connection is, in many ways, a lot safer to use compared to the standard unencrypted connection.
 So, just how secure is it?
 Well, there is no straight answer to this question, and it has long been the subject of much debate among security experts.
 Also, consider that no two VPN services are exactly alike.
 This is due to several factors, such as:

 - The kind of VPN technology used and its accompanying limitations